abdnh/anki-asr/README.md

 ## Planned features

-Besides adding support for more services, I plan to add an option to fill in note a chosen field with the transcription, maybe with an option to process notes in bulk.
+Besides adding support for more services, I plan to add an option to fill in note a chosen field with the transcription, maybe support for bulk processing.